Frequently Asked Questions

 More details about this when you begin the registration process.

 Some families prefer to attend out of area and have the journey to get there as part of the shared adventure.
 There may be some logistical considerations in attending out of area.
-Please contact the office if you are interested in attending a camp outside of your area to discuss and be supported.
+Please contact the office if you are interested in attending a Camp outside of your area to discuss and be supported.

 Yes.
-One of the core elements of Pathways to Manhood and pathways into Womanhood camps is that it is a group residential experience.
+One of the core elements of Pathways to Manhood and pathways into Womanhood Camps is that it is a group residential experience.
 To build a community everyone needs to be present all the time.

-The best person to take your boy or girl on a camp is his or her father/mother, but we are aware that this is not always an available option.
+The best person to take your boy or girl on a Camp is his or her father/mother, but we are aware that this is not always an available option.
 A close family member is ideal, or a family friend actively involved in your boy’s or girl’s life.
-If this is not available, we will try to arrange a meeting with a suitable mentor who may accompany your boy or girl on a camp.
+If this is not available, we will try to arrange a meeting with a suitable mentor who may accompany your boy or girl on a Camp.

-No. The programmes quickly build a strong sense of community and friendships built on trust and shared experience break down all barriers that may come from ‘not knowing’.
+No. The Programs quickly build a strong sense of community and friendships built on trust and shared experience break down all barriers that may come from ‘not knowing’.
 Inclusion is the way the community builds.

-The Leaving Day – PTM is for mothers, fathers/accompanying males and the boy going on the camp – this is the day your boy takes his first step on the journey to manhood.
+The Leaving Day – PTM is for mothers, fathers/accompanying males and the boy going on the Camp – this is the day your boy takes his first step on the journey to manhood.
 It is a day where the women have an opportunity to spend special time with their boy and farewell their boys and men.
 The mothers’ process on the Leaving Day supports farewelling the boy.
 We ask that other children do not attend the Leaving Day.

-Leaving day for PIW – does not require the father/ mentor to attend they are guided through a leaving process before their girls leave for camp.
+Leaving day for PIW – does not require the father/ mentor to attend they are guided through a leaving process before their girls leave for Camp.
 More information about this when registration begins.

-The Return Day is part of the final day of the camp when young men or young women and accompanying man or woman return.
+The Return Day is part of the final day of the Camp when young men or young women and accompanying man or woman return.
 This is a day of celebration, extended family and people important to your boy or girl are encouraged to attend, to welcome and honour their returning young men.

 We encourage you to invite them as the witnessing of this special event supports the young people in the future.
 Grandparents are very welcomed.

-Reunion is also held at a time after the camp 2-3 weeks, for young men, accompanying males or young women and accompanying females to reunite with friends made during the camp and tell their stories and reconnect once more.
+Reunion is also held at a time after the Camp 2-3 weeks, for young men, accompanying males or young women and accompanying females to reunite with friends made during the Camp and tell their stories and reconnect once more.

-We strongly recommend that they attend two different camps.
+We strongly recommend that they attend two different Camps.
 This allows for one on one attention, and is also a means of honouring the difference between the two children, allowing them to have their own individual experience with their father and/or mother or other significant person.
 We recommend you bring the older child first.
 Please call the office to discuss further and will work out the best option that suits the families needs.

 Our bottom line is always what’s best for the child.
-All significant parents, step parents and/or carers should be aware of, and if possible involved in the programme.
-It is not uncommon for mothers and step mothers to participate in the programme to support their boy at this important time.
+All significant parents, step parents and/or carers should be aware of, and if possible involved in the Program.
+It is not uncommon for mothers and step mothers to participate in the Program to support their boy at this important time.
 If you have a sensitive family situation, please feel free to contact us to discuss this further.

-The Pathways programmes have desired outcomes that include strong, long term relationships between father and son and mother and daughter; respectful relationships between mother and son; increased self esteem; improved communication and leadership skills; decreased harmful behaviour such as drug and alcohol abuse; better results at school; closer relationships with their families, their peers and communities; higher emotional intelligence; self acceptance; acknowledged for their unique gifts and talents; take more responsibility and accountability for actions and positive participation in being part of a family.
+The Pathways Programs have desired outcomes that include strong, long term relationships between father and son and mother and daughter; respectful relationships between mother and son; increased self esteem; improved communication and leadership skills; decreased harmful behaviour such as drug and alcohol abuse; better results at school; closer relationships with their families, their peers and communities; higher emotional intelligence; self acceptance; acknowledged for their unique gifts and talents; take more responsibility and accountability for actions and positive participation in being part of a family.

 YES.
 As a professional organisation the wellbeing of your child is paramount.
-We have strict Occupational Health and Safety guidelines and Risk Management, qualified First Aid Officers and evacuation procedures in place on all camps.
-As part of our Child Protection Policy all our facilitators are screened prior to coming on a camp.
+We have strict Occupational Health and Safety guidelines and Risk Management, qualified First Aid Officers and evacuation procedures in place on all Camps.
+As part of our Child Protection Policy all our facilitators are screened prior to coming on a Camp.

 Fill in the inquiry information form on the website letting us know what questions you have and we will get back to you, or contact the Pathways Foundation Office on 1300 850 766.